UntitledModGroup/better-biome-blend-reblend/README.md

 If the creator makes a update using this update, the mod will be taken down and or archived.

 The main difference is that we use LGPL v3 because of Architectury API also having it.

-### Current Progress:
-Published on Modrinth
-<br>Dependencies are loaded and building starts
-<br>Fixed error that somehow doesn't apply to 1.19.2 or they were updating the json within the jar *scary*
-<br>One error remaining, only around 5 more keyboard smashes remaining